Submission Intake Summarizer

 Output requirements:

-- Three paired deliverables:
+- Four paired deliverables:

-- Broker Outreach Draft — tailored to the verdict (in-appetite, borderline, out-of-appetite, refer-specialty), short, professional, never quoting premium or promising a bind
+confirm-after-inferwhere the inference confidence is below threshold; the UW confirms internally rather than the broker confirming externally - Broker Outreach Draft — tailored to the verdict (in-appetite, borderline, out-of-appetite, refer-specialty), short, professional, never quoting premium or promising a bind

 - Professional formatting — scannable with bold field labels and concise values; no speculative numbers